Connecting HubSpot

 • Permission to install marketplace apps in your HubSpot account

-Connecting Your HubSpot Account
+Connecting your HubSpot account

 Here’s how to establish the connection between Rizer and HubSpot.

-Step 1: Start the Connection
+Step 1: Start the connection

-3. Click Connect to HubSpot.
+2. Click Connect to HubSpot.

 Step 2: Authorize in HubSpot